lead generation guide

 3. Emailing tools

 Creating targeted email campaigns can also be a cost-effective way to generate leads for your business.
-MailChimp, HubSpot, ActiveCampaign, Boomerang, and Mail Merge are a few of the great emailing tools you can choose from.
+MailChimp, HubSpot, ActiveCampaign, Boomerang, and Mail Merge are a few of the great emailing tools from which you can choose.

 4. Form-building tools